 The 2-Jar Test for Compatibility

-A sure fire way to insure the formulations you are mixing are compatible is to use a standard 2-jar compatibility test.
+A sure way to insure the formulations you are mixing are compatible is to use a standard 2-jar compatibility test.
 By using two jars for mixing various pesticides and fertilizers, you can determine compatibility before you tank mix.
 When performing compatibility tests, remember you must wear the personal protective equipment listed on the most restrictive label.

 1. Measure 1 pint of carrier (water or liquid fertilizer) to each of 2 quart jars.